 Phase I, Phase II and Phase III clinical studies have been completed for Gene Signal’s GS-101 in the management of Corneal Graft Rejection associated with Neovascularisation (excessive vascular growth of the cornea).

 The Phase I trial evaluated the safety of GS-101 is healthy male volunteers – which is what phase I studies are for.
-During Phase II trials, a drug is typically tested for safety and efficacy in a larger numbers of people who are actually afflicted with the disease or condition for which the drug is being developed.
+During Phase II trials, a drug is typically tested for safety and efficacy in a larger number of people who are actually afflicted with the disease or condition for which the drug is being developed.
 Gene Signal has also completed this step.
 Most recently, Gene Signal has also completed its Phase III I-CAN Study which demonstrated that topical applications of aganirsen are safe and well-tolerated, that they reduce the relative area of corneal neovascularisation and need for corneal transplantation.
+Following validation from the regulators from the European Medicines Agency and the US Food and Drug Administration, Gene Signal is currently preparing the launch of the Pivotal Phase III study of aganirsen in the prevention of Corneal Graft Rejection.